- This event has passed.

 Anita Best is a traditional singer and storyteller working primarily with Newfoundland songs and stories.
 She also works as a broadcaster and folklorist.
 Anita has received several honours for her work in collecting and disseminating Newfoundland folksongs, including the Marius Barbeau award from the Folklore Studies Association of Canada and an honorary doctorate from Memorial University.
 She was named to the Order of Canada in 2011.
 She currently lives in Norris Point, in the heart of Gros Morne National Park, where she volunteers with the Voice of Bonne Bay community radio station.

 Tama Fost is first generation urban Inuk, born and raised in St. John’s.
-She is a proud mother of her eleven year old boy who has been throat singing since he was a baby.
-She completed a Bachelor of Arts (English and Aboriginal Studies) in 2013; prior to joining the St. John’s Native Friendship Centre team, she was employed for five years with Nunatsiavut Government, and was an electoral candidate in the 2017 by-election for the Ordinary Member (Canadian Constituency) of the Nunatsiavut Assembly.
-With a strong passion for Inuit culture, language and traditions, Tama is honoured to facilitate Inuit specific programming as well as cultural support to all community members.
+She is a proud mother of her twelve year old boy who has been throat singing since he was a baby.
+She completed a Bachelor of Arts (English and Aboriginal Studies) in 2013; prior to joining the First Light Friendship Centre team, she was employed for five years with Nunatsiavut Government, and was an electoral candidate in the 2017 by-election for the Ordinary Member (Canadian Constituency) of the Nunatsiavut Assembly.
+With a strong passion for Inuit culture, language and traditions, Tama is honoured to facilitate Inuit specific programming community members living in or visiting the St. John’s area.

 Dale Jarvis (Host)